gerardabello/weight/README.md

 # Weight
 Weight is a neural network library written in Go that focuses on portability and ease of use.
-It is still in heavy development so API could change.

 The library has three main parts:
 * The `Tensor` struct